ADE Domain Walls and Branch Selection

 1. Gap Sets and Structural Ordering

-The semigroup selection rule determines the forbidden KK levels for each branch from the Klein invariant degrees alone.
-The four gap sets are:
+The semigroup selection rule determines the forbidden KK levels for each branch from the Klein invariant degrees2 alone.
+The numerical semigroup3 gap sets for the four branches are:

 | Branch | Semigroup | Gap set | ||